alexsmirnov601/alexsmirnov601/README.md

 ![](https://komarev.com/ghpvc/?username=alexsmirnov601)

-## I'm a beginner Frontend Developer
+## I'm a Junior Frontend Developer
 - 💪 I like to write code
 - 🎉 I like playing chess and working out
 - 🥅 I am constantly learning new things